spectram/astrospectram/content/_index.md

     - name: 'twitter:title'
       value: About | Sriram Sankar
     - name: 'twitter:description'
-      value: Astronomy student who writes poetry and takes on way too many side-projects.
+      value: Astrophysics student who writes poetry and takes on way too many projects.
     - name: 'twitter:image'
       value: images/home-bg.jpg
       relativeUrl: true
 layout: page
 ---

-I am currently interested in studying gas kinematics and galaxy dynamics in various gravitational potential wells using multi-wavelength spectroscopy and simulations. **I am looking for Ph.D. opportunities in related research areas.** To check out my publications list and to download my CV [click here]({{< ref "/publications_cv" >}}).

-I am a Master’s candidate at the [Department of Astronomy, University of Cape Town (UCT)](http://www.ast.uct.ac.za/), based at the [South African Astronomical Observatory (SAAO)](https://www.saao.ac.za/), funded through the SALT-SAAO Prize MSc Fellowship 2021, and supervised by Dr. Moses Mogotsi and Prof. Matthew A. Bershady.
-My dissertation work focused on **the gas kinematics of interacting galaxies in groups**.
-For this, I analaysed the resolved properties of the neutral gas in two groups part of the Choirs sample, with varying levels of tidal interactions, using MeerKAT (HI 21 cm).
-Feel free to reach out if you would like to read my submitted MSc.
-Thesis.
-It is expected to be officially finalised by September 2023.
+I am an MSc. graduate from the [Department of Astronomy, University of Cape Town (UCT)](https://science.uct.ac.za/department-astronomy) and the recipient of the [SALT-SAAO Prize MSc Scholarship](https://www.saao.ac.za/salt-saao-prize-scholarship/) in 2021 conferred by the [South African Astronomical Observatory (SAAO)](https://www.saao.ac.za/).
+With about five years of research experience, I have observationally studied multiphase gas across various environments ranging from the dense Inter-Stellar Medium to the diffuse cluster outskirts using radio interferometry (HI emission) and UV/Optical QSO absorption line spectroscopy.
+I have recently also ventured into idealised numerical hydrodynamic simulations.

+Briefly, disc galaxies such as the Milky Way are embedded in spherical gaseous mediums and they require constant supply of gas to sustain forming stars.
+The surrounding medium comprises of mostly hot but also cold gas.
+The existense of cold clouds in the medium has raised many intriguing questions.
+The cold clouds could either be gas falling into the stellar disc or gas removed at earlier times.
+The origin of a gas cloud can be deduced from its chemical signatures, kinematics, location, etc. and numerous theories have been postulated for the existence of these clouds.
+However, due to observational, theoretical, and computational challenges, we do not yet fully understand **how galaxies obtain cold gas** and **how galaxies lose cold gas**.
+To answer these and the deeper questions further posed, we must compare multi-wavelength, multi-epoch, and multi-technique observations with various theoretical models and simulations of multi-phase gas in and around diverse sets of galaxies.
+Over the past couple of years, I have delved into multiple wavelengths, observational techniques, as well as idealized hydrodynamic simulations to study the crucial role of gas in shaping galaxies. **I am currently looking for Ph.D. opportunities in related research areas.** If you would like to check out my publications list or my CV please [click here]({{< ref "/publications_cv" >}}).

+### Brief research trajectory

+I recently took up a visiting project to collaborate with [Dr. Jonathan Stern](https://www.sternjon.sites.tau.ac.il/) to explore a **new framework for the formation of warps and extraplanar gas**.
+This work employs analytic calculations, idealised hydrodynamic simulations, and comparisons with observations to study the **consequence of misaligned cooling flows in the circumgalactic medium**.
+A part of this work involves creating projected mock 3D HI cubes (ppv) from simulated 6D snapshots (pppvvv).
+This work is still ongoing and the manuscript is in its early stages.

+My MSc. dissertation supervised by Dr. Moses Mogotsi and Prof. Matthew A. Bershady, was titled "**Kinematics of neutral hydrogen in interacting galaxies in two groups from the MeerChoirs survey**".
+For this, I reduced interferometric data and analysed the kinematics of the neutral hydrogen emission in two low-mass, late-type dominated groups featuring varying levels of interactions.
+Luckily, I got to work with what is **currently the most sensitive radio telescope for observing neutral hydrogen in the local universe**, [**MeerKAT**](https://en.wikipedia.org/wiki/MeerKAT), an [**SKA-mid**](https://www.skao.int/en/explore/telescopes/ska-mid) precursor.
+The manuscripts from this work are currently under preparation but you can read a summary and see some cool visualizations here.
+Feel free to reach out to either me or Moses to read my MSc. thesis and for more information on the MeerChoirs project.

+I recently **led a successful MeerKAT proposal** to carry out a census of the neutral hydrogen and L-band continuum of a sample of seven Collisional Ring Galaxies (CRGs).
+This project titled MeerRings is in its preliminary stages and we are discussing the timeline for the first paper exploring the properties of a well-known CRG.
+I am currently reducing the HI data for this source.

-Prior to this, I worked with [Prof. Anand Narayanan](https://www.iist.ac.in/ess/anand) at the Indian Institute of Space Science and Technology (IIST, Kerala, India) to study the **extended gaseous environment around galaxies using QSO absorption line spectroscopy** with archival data from the Hubble Space Telescope (HST) and Keck Observatory ([Pradeep, Sankar, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493..250P/abstract), [Sankar et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.4864S/abstract), [Sameer et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5796S/abstract)).
-To read more about my research [click here]({{< ref "/research" >}}).
+Prior to my MSc., I worked with [Prof. Anand Narayanan](https://www.iist.ac.in/ess/anand) at the Indian Institute of Space Science and Technology (IIST, Kerala, India) to study the small-scale physical and chemical properties of multi-phase gas in the extended environments around galaxies.
+Employing **UV/optical QSO absorption line spectroscopy** with archival data from the **Hubble Space Telescope** and **Keck Observatory**, this collaboration yielded three journal articles amidst the COVID-19 pandemic ([Pradeep, Sankar, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493..250P/abstract), [Sankar et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.4864S/abstract), [Sameer et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5796S/abstract)).
+To read more about these works [click here]({{< ref "/research" >}}).

+### Brief technical experience

+Thanks to my schooling, I was introduced to programming when I was fifteen years old.
+Object-oriented programming, `C++`, and `SQL` were part of my high school curriculum and I had some wonderful teachers who taught me several algorithms on a blackboard.
+I had a course on `C` in my engineering undergrad and I picked up `IDL/GDL`, `Python`, and some basic `bash` during my time at IIST.
+At SAAO and since, I further advanced my `Python` programming skills through writing code in a high-performance computation context.
+I have employed numerous features such as virtual environments, array manipulations, list/dictionary comprehension, classes, parallel processing, packaging, and even a bit of JIT.
+My experience utilizing [ilifu](https://www.ilifu.ac.za/), to reduce and analyze high-volume interferometric data allowed me to pick up containerization, optimal resource utilization, git version control, etc. At SAAO, as part of the analysis pipeline that I developed, I wrote a program to perform physically motivated component identification and separation on 3D spectral cubes.
+I also created a visualization pipeline that produced several informational plots that supplemented my analysis.
+At TAU, I learned how to run numerical simulations using `Gizmo` on [AWS-EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html).
+I further learned to analyze and visualize multidimensional simulated datasets and to generate mock 3D HI cubes from 6D simulated snapshots.
+Using the technical skills and open-science best practices that I have picked up over the years, I have developed efficient workflows that bolster my productivity.
+I am extremely grateful for the amazing packages developed by the scientific and open-source community that have allowed me to develop these powerful workflows for my research.
+I am committed to the open-source principles and am currently contributing to the development of multiple astronomy projects such as `baygaud-PI`, and `yt_astro_analysis`.
+In the near future, I plan to extend some of my current workflows into packages for the community.

+### Fortunately, I am not just my work

-Aside from astrophysical research, I enjoy a range of activities like: reading philosophical novels; writing poetry; creating music; binging on anime, sci-fi shows, documentaries, etc.; outdoor activities such as gardening, hiking, stargazing, etc.; exploring open-source codes and cool software technologies.
+Aside from astrophysical research, I enjoy a range of activities like: reading philosophical novels; writing poetry; creating music; binging on - anime, sci-fi shows, documentaries, etc.; outdoor activities such as gardening, hiking, stargazing, etc.; and exploring open-source codes and cool software technologies.
 I also spend some time thinking about and working on climate action through personal lifestyle choices and pushing for systemic changes in my immediate environment.
-To read about some of my side-projects [click here]({{< ref "/sideprojects" >}}).
+To read about some of my past side-projects [click here]({{< ref "/sideprojects" >}}).

 I have filled this website with some of the poems that I have written over the years and some images from my gallery.
 I have also added some of the projects that I was able to bequeath life to through dedication and hard work.
-In other words, I am committing a small part of myself to a Github repository.
-If you want to Astro-know-me! [click here]({{< ref "/thoughts" >}}).
+In other words, I am committing a small part of myself to a GitHub repository.
+If you want to **Astro-know-me!** [click here]({{< ref "/thoughts" >}}).

 > Thoughts think me, thought I
 But I am but a thought